johnbayko/hicp/docs/hicp.rst

     command.
 An event is sent each time one or more items are selected or unselected.
 Any item not in the list is unselected.

+    If selection mode is "single" and multiple elements are in the list, the one witht he lowest ID is taken as the selected item.